monsoonmaelstrom/book2/book2.md

 “And you should talk to Alex.
 Even if he doesn’t get it.”

-“I think I’m going to go back to my flat,” Davy says after several minutes of silence.
+“I think I’m going to go back to my flat,” Davy tells me after several minutes of silence.

 I nod.
 “It doesn’t seem like there’s much reason not to.
 He knows we’re both here and if he wants to find us, it’s not going to matter where we’re hiding,” I comment softly.
-“He’ll find a way in.”
-I say thinking of the Ginnelstreet flat I so recently turned into ashes.
+“He’ll find a way in,” I say, thinking of the Ginnelstreet flat I so recently turned into ashes.
 “Plus, I miss your flat.”

 “That’s how I see it too.
 It’s simply a matter of time.”

-“Unless we can do something about him,” I say with a sigh.
+“Unless we can do something about him,” I state with a sigh.
 “I told Commander Selby he should have assassinated Iverson, rather than removing him from his position.”

 “What was his response to that?”
-Davy asks curiously.
+Davy inquires curiously.

-“Something like, ‘we can’t go around assassinating polity leaders,’’ I say, imitating his tone.
+“Something like, ‘we can’t go around assassinating polity leaders,’’’ I respond, imitating his tone.

 “And what did you say?”